foosasugaome/PROJECT1/README.md

 * Count number of turns/tokens.
 Add or subtract based on result of last turn.
 * Toys will have random exchange values to be traded for turns/tokens.

+## Development Progress

+### Completed

+* Function to move claw along x and y axis complete.
+* Function includes forcing user to move along the x axis first before the y axis.
+* Claw will stop moving along the x axis when right arrow button is released
+* Claw will stop moving along the y axis when down arrow button is released
+* Toy positions are placed at random location in the play area.

+### To DO

+* HTML layout about
+* Create class to hold number of tokens
+* Function to start game.
+This should also work after every turn.
+* Function to reset game.
+* Function to subtract tokens after every turn.
+* Function to add tokens if player successfuly grabs a toy.